alonitac/LinuxProject/README.md

 It will familiarize you with the project workflows and testing methods used throughout the course, ensuring you're well-prepared for future projects.

 > [!IMPORTANT]
-> If you need any help, feel free to reach out in the GitHub discussion community for the project.
+> If you need any help, feel free to reach out in the [GitHub discussion community](https://github.com/alonitac/DevOpsTheHardWay/discussions) of the course.

 ## Preliminaries